Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 Even if we somehow establish that this reaction did not start within a certain time period, we cannot conclude that `a` is absent in the soup at that time!
 It could happen that `a()` was present but got involved in some other reactions and was consumed by them, or that `a()` was present but the computer's CPU was simply so busy that our reaction could not yet start and is still waiting in the queue.

-The runtime engine could be modified so that it injects a special non-blocking molecule, say, `stalled()`, whenever no further reactions are currently possible.
-One could perhaps easily implement this extension to the chemical machine, which might be sometimes useful.
-But this is a crude mechanism, and we will still be unable to detect the absence of a particular molecule at a given time.

-Another solution would be to introduce “inhibiting” conditions on reactions: a certain reaction can start when molecules `a` and `b` are present but no molecule `d` is present.
+Another feature would be to introduce “inhibiting” conditions on reactions: a certain reaction can start when molecules `a` and `b` are present but no molecule `c` is present.
-However, it is not clear that this extension of the join calculus would be useful.
+However, it is not clear that this extension of the Join Calculus would be useful.
 The solution based on a “timeout” appears to be sufficient in practice.

 The second limitation is that “chemical soups” running as different processes (either on the same computer or on different computers) are completely separate and cannot be “pooled”.